dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/service-tokens.md

 ### Enterprise plans using service account tokens

-The following permissions can be assigned to a service account token on an Enterprise plan.
-For more details about these permissions, see "[Enterprise permissions](/docs/cloud/manage-access/enterprise-permissions)."
+Refer to [Enterprise permissions](/docs/cloud/manage-access/enterprise-permissions) for more information about these roles.

 - Account Admin &mdash; Account Admin service tokens have full `read + write` access to an account, so please use them with caution.
 - Account Viewer